Analysing quantum systems with randomised measurements: Entanglement

 Since polynomials of degree $t$ can be written as linear functions on $t$ copies of a state, the definition of complex projective $t$-designs is equivalent to requiring

-In this form, this is also called the \textit{quantum state $t$-design} and can be considered as an ensemble of states that is indistinguishable from a uniform random ensemble over all states, if one considers $t$-fold copies of states selected from that ensemble.
+This form is called the \textit{quantum state $t$-design} and involves an ensemble of states that is indistinguishable from a uniform random ensemble over all states, if one considers $t$-fold copies of quantum states.
 Since the integral on the right-hand side of Eq.~(\ref{complex_projective_tdesign2}) is proportional to the projector onto the symmetric subspace~\cite{barenco_stabilization_1997,harrow_church_2013,brandao_mathematics_2016} (or see Lemma 2.2.2. in Ref.~\cite{low_pseudo_2010}), one can simplify this to